Kauru: Population

 Kauru Local Government Area has an area of 2,810 km^{2}, with a population density of 106.3/km^{2} [2016] and annual population change of +3.05%/year.
 Its population was recorded to be 221,276, based on the March 21, 2006 census records.
 In terms of gender count, 111,119 was recorded for males and 110,157 for females.
 Its population was projected by the National Population Commission of Nigeria and National Bureau of Statistics to be 298,700 by March 21, 2016.

+Geography

+Kaura Local Government Area is 485 square kilometers in size and experiences 32 degree Celsius temperatures on average.
+There are two distinct seasons in the area: the dry season and the rainy season.
+It is estimated that the annual rainfall in Kaura is approximately 1000 mm, and the average wind speed is 11 km/h.

+Climate

+The year's weather is rarely overcast, with the wet season being oppressive and oppressive, while the dry season is partly cloudy and hot.

+Climate change is causing a warmer temperature trend in Kauru, with the warming stripes representing annual average temperatures.
+With an average daily high temperature of 94°F, the hot season spans 2.2 months, from February 19 to April 25.
+At an average high temperature of 96°F and low temperature of 71°F, April is the hottest month in Kauru.
+With an average daily maximum temperature below 84°F, the chilly season spans 3.2 months, from June 30 to October 4.
+December is the coldest month of the year in Kauru, with typical highs and lows of 87°F and 57°F.

 People

-Kauru Local Government Area consists of a number of ethnic groups and subgroups such as: [Rumaya/Ammala language] Abin, Abishi, Akurmi, Anu, Atsam, Avori, Irigwe, Kaivi, Koonu, Ngmgbang.
+Kauru Local Government Area consists of a number of ethnic groups and subgroups such as: Abin, Abishi, Akurmi, Amala, Anu, Atsam, Avori, Irigwe, Anunu, Koonu, Ngmgbang, Atumi[Adungi Dingi dutse].
 Others are: Atyap, Hausa, Igbo.